 If you are hard on your glasses, you might want to look into getting an anti-scratch coating for your eye wear.
 It is not completely foolproof but it will help keep your glasses as nice as possible.
 We also offer an anti-reflection coating which mostly helps at night.
 It also helps reduce glare when people look at you or take photographs of you.

 We also offer glasses that darken like sunglasses when you walk outside and become clear when you come back inside.
-These lenses have a photochromic treatment on them, and it is quite popular because you don’t need to have a separate pair of sunglasses.
+These lenses have a photochromic treatment on them, best spotify promotion service and it is quite popular because you don’t need to have a separate pair of sunglasses.
 You may also want to think about adding some more UV-blocking protection in your glasses to protect your eyes from the sun’s harmful rays.

 Another popular option is progressive lenses.
 These are not your grandparent’s bifocals.
 They allow you to see all around without the line in the middle interrupting your vision.
 They make for a smoother transition when you are looking around.